 Text files normally should not contain NULL characters.
 Binary files usually do contain NULL bytes.
-Turn on "treat files containing NULL characters as binary files" to be able to exclude binary files in the File Selector with the option Search through Binary Files.
-When you do search through binary files, PowerGREP will display the results in hexadecimal.
+Turn on "treat files containing NULL characters as binary files" to be able to exclude binary files in the File Selector with the "search through binary files" checkbox.
+When you do search through binary files, PowerGREP displays the results in hexadecimal.
 The file editor edits binary files in hexadecimal mode.